 Deeper 2.85 Transfer Case Gears ...

-Available NOW in the US are the long awaited lower transfer case gears for many models of the Mitsubishi Montero and Montero Sport!
+Now available in the US from Marks 4WD Adapters are the long awaited lower transfer case gears for many models of the Mitsubishi Montero and Montero Sport!
 These new 2.85:1 transfer case gears produce a 60%+ reduction in gearing over the factory 1.925:1 ratio.
-I can hear many of you asking now, "What does this mean and why should I care?"
+I'm sure many of you are wondering, "What does this mean and why should I care?"

 If you never take your Montero or Montero Sport off of pavement then you probably don't need to care.
-Lower range transfer case gears - i.e. the gear you use when you shift into 4-wheel drive, 4-Low - cannot be used on pavement so this would be a useless modification for a street only vehicle.
+Lower range transfer case gears (the gears you use when you shift into four wheel drive Low or 4-Low) cannot be used on pavement so this would be a useless modification for a street only vehicle.
 Additionally, most owners that do take their vehicles 'off road' typically do not visit terrain rugged enough to require the low speed and fine control lower transfer case gears provide.

 However, those who do take their Mitsubishi Montero Sports or Monteros off road on a regular basis in rugged, rocky terrain soon find that the factory transfer case ratio is ineffective.
 Climbing over car sized, jumbled rocks, ascending or descending very steep, rocky inclines or navigating rock covered off camber shelf roads requires extremely low speeds and precision control to avoid parts breakage, body damage and the possibility of a roll-over.
 Lowering the transfer case gear ratio in the vehicle decreases vehicle speed giving the driver the precision control needed to navigate difficult terrain easier and safer.